Wednesday, 26 September

 glad to live in one now.

-Wow!
+Monday 1 October Wow!
 I actually made it to breakfast!
-I sat w/ Keris, Rika, David, and
+I sat with Keris, Rika, David, and

 Katy.
 After food, we went back to the rooms to pack up to get on our way